CS-Swansea/Computer-Vision-and-Machine-Learning-Wiki/Programming Resources.md

 ### DO NOT INSTALL ANADCONDA PYTHON

-- I cannot stress this enough, do **not** do it!
+- We cannot stress this enough, do **not** do it!
 If you do, you will be told to undo it.
 - Anaconda over the years has caused us nothing but grief and frustration.
   - It uses different and contradicting version numbers.
   - It distributes its own package manager and its own version of common packages, again with confusing and contradicting version numbers.